 Vaginal pain affects nearly 20% of women, regardless of age.
 This pain can manifest itself in different ways.
 It depends on the location and timing of the pain, as well as the trigger.
-The pain can be caused by a vaginal infection, lichen, STD, hormonal deficiency or trauma.
-If you live in Canada and suffer from vaginal pain, don't hesitate to make an appointment at one of the Marois Clinics.
-These health professionals use revolutionary techniques to treat your pain.
+The pain can be caused by a vaginal infection, lichen sclerosus, STDs, hormonal deficiency or trauma.
+If you live in Canada and suffer from vaginal pain, don’t hesitate to make an appointment at Cliniques Marois.
+Our health professionals use revolutionary techniques to treat pain.

-Vaginal pain can be pain in the perineum, labia, vestibule, vagina, clitoris and even the anus.
-It can be felt at the entrance or inside the vagina.
-These pains are usually accompanied by itching, a burning sensation or a muscle imbalance, such as a significant increase in tone.
+Vaginal pain can manifest in the perineum, labia, vestibule, vagina, clitoris and even the anus.
+It can occur at the entrance or inside the vagina and is often accompanied by itching, burning sensations or muscle imbalances, such as a significant increase in tone.

-The pain sensation can range from discomfort to intense pain when touching the area or during sexual intercourse.
-A woman who suffers from vaginal pain has great difficulty wearing tight pants or underwear or riding a bicycle.
+The intensity of the pain can vary, ranging from mild discomfort to severe pain when touching the area or during sexual intercourse.
+Women experiencing vaginal pain may find it hard to wear tight pants and underwear or ride a bicycle.

 Causes of vaginal pain

-The origin of vaginal pain is still unknown.
-However, different factors can play an important role.
+The cause of vaginal pain is still unknown.
+However, many factors can play a role.

 • Vaginitis

-Vaginitis manifests itself as vulvar pain.
-It is usually accompanied by itching and burning of the vulva.
+Vaginitis is characterized by vulvar pain, itching and burning.
 Vaginitis can be infectious.
-If it is infectious, a heavy vaginal discharge is seen.
-It is whitish and looks like curdled milk if the vaginitis is related to a mycosis.
-If it is related to a parasite such as trichomonas, the vaginal discharge is grayish and smelly.
-If the vaginal discharge is yellowish, vaginitis is related to a bacterial infection such as mycoplasma or chlamydia.
-In addition to the discharge, the woman experiences pain during intercourse.
-It can occur during penetration or when penetration is complete.
+If it’s infectious, a thick vaginal discharge is common.
+If the vaginitis stems from a fungal infection, the discharge appears whitish, resembling curdled milk.
+If it’s related to a parasite like trichomonas, the vaginal discharge is grayish and smelly.
+If the vaginal discharge is yellowish, the vaginitis is likely caused by a bacterial infection such as mycoplasma or chlamydia.
+In addition to discharge, women may experience pain during intercourse.
+It can occur during or after penetration.

 • Vaginal atrophy